roark-z/PsycheCloak/README.md

 `training_data` contains various training sets used for finetuning the language model.
 In our demo, we use `PsycheCloak_data_31.json` as the training set.

+`prompts` contains the prompts fed to the ChatGPT API to generate synthetic psychological interviews, and to anonymize them.

 [1]: <https://github.com/tloen/alpaca-lora> "Alpaca-Lora"
 [2]: <https://crfm.stanford.edu/2023/03/13/alpaca.html> "Stanford Alpaca"